Good Samaritan Hospital School of Medical Laboratory Science

 The Clinical Year

-After the necessary college credits have been acquired, the applicant must satisfactorily complete at least twelve (12) consecutive months of instruction in all phases of Medical Technology.
+After the necessary college credits have been acquired, the applicant must satisfactorily complete at least twelve (12) consecutive months of instruction in all phases of Medical Laboratory Science.

 The general outline of the course is a daily one-hour lecture followed by a clinical, work-gaining, practical experience.
 The various tests are performed under the direct guidance of a qualified technologist.
 This allows an abundance of time for question and answer periods.
 A library is provided for cooperative investigation by the student and technologists of those questions, which are not readily available.